 As indicated before, an EBP research paper does not focus on research; instead, it focuses on a body of knowledge or evidence.
 For that matter, when writing an EBP paper, you only collect data from literature produced on your chosen topic.
 A confusing bit when researching evidence to use is deciding on what level of evidence to use.
-There are systematic reviews, literature reviews, white papers, opinion papers, practice papers, peer-reviewed journals, critically appraised topics, RCTs, Case-controlled studies, or cohort studies; you name it.
+There are systematic reviews, literature reviews, white papers, opinion papers, practice papers, peer-reviewed journals, critically appraised topics, RCTs, Case-controlled studies, or cohort studies, you name it.
 You must decide which level of evidence is appropriate.
-It trickles down to the validity, reliability, and credibility of the scholarly source.
+It trickles down to the scholarly source's validity, reliability, and credibility.
 Your methodology should include:

-You can further choose to use knowledge as evidence based on authority, a priori, theory, and tenacity, as advised by Fawcet and Garity in their book Evaluating research for evidence-based nursing practice.
+You can further choose to use knowledge as evidence based on authority, a priori, theory, and tenacity, as advised by Fawcett and Garity in their book Evaluating research for evidence-based nursing practice.

 In the literature review section, you aim to explore the associations of the evidence chosen given your topic.
 It aims at either finding the gap in those studies or using the knowledge to build on the topic.
 For instance, if you are to come up with a new management approach for pressure ulcers in palliative care, choose credible evidence on the topic.
 Find the effectiveness of your proposed approach in other environments, what works well, and what precautions should be taken.
 It is more of comparing and contrasting the sources.
 You also ought to be critical as it is the only way you can develop the best EBP paper.
 It is here that you report your findings from the literature.
 You can do it in the form of a table outlining the aspects of each study including demographics, samples, methodology, and level of evidence, results, and limitations.